apace100/origins-docs/docs/types/power_types/modify_harvest.md

     "allow": true
 }
 ```

-This power allow players to obtain a diamond block regardless of using a proper tool or not.
+This example will allow players to harvest a Diamond Block regardless of using the proper tool or not.